Meet Generator's Staff

 Leisa Fearing: Generator’s Electronic Lab Head

-Leisa is an interminable tinkerer, unabashed recycler, that strives to surprise and delight.
+Leisa is an interminable tinkerer and unabashed recycler that strives to surprise and delight.
 Feel free to say hello and reach out to her with your electronic lab related questions!

 “Office Hours” Thursday 6PM-9PM